The Dual Role of Low-Weight Pauli Propagation: A Flawed Simulator but a Powerful Initializer for Variational Quantum Algorithms

-\textit{Discussions and Conclusion---}In this Letter, we have established a paradoxical yet powerful role for the LWPP algorithm in VQA scenarios.
+\textit{Conclusion and discussion---}In this Letter, we have established a paradoxical yet powerful role for the LWPP algorithm in VQA scenarios.
 We demonstrated that despite its unreliability for directly simulating the VQA cost function, LWPP serves as an effective tool for pre-optimizing VQA parameters, leading to significant improvements in both final optimization accuracy and convergence speed.

 The success of this strategy can be attributed to the LWPP optimization landscape.
 The landscape is not numerically exact, but effectively guides parameters towards favorable basins of attraction, providing a high-quality starting point.
 We anticipate that this initialization method can become a standard and powerful tool in practical VQA workflows.
-By offloading the difficult, exploratory phase of optimization to an efficient classical algorithm, LWPP initialization can significantly reduce the number of quantum-processor calls required for high-quality solutions.
-Looking forward, we expect this strategy to be broadly applicable to a wide range of problems, ultimately making the path to practical quantum advantage more attainable.
+By offloading the difficult exploratory phase of optimization to an efficient classical algorithm, LWPP-initialized optimization significantly reduces quantum-processor calls while yielding superior optimization accuracy, making the path to practical quantum advantage more attainable.

-\textbf{Acknowledgments.} SXZ would like to thank helpful discussions with Shuo Liu and Hao-Kai Zhang.
-SXZ acknowledges the support from Innovation Program for Quantum Science and Technology (2024ZD0301700) and the start-up grant at IOP-CAS.
+\textbf{Acknowledgments.} We acknowledge helpful discussion with Shuo Liu and Hao-Kai Zhang.
+SXZ acknowledges the support from Quantum Science and Technology-National Science and Technology Major Project (No. 2024ZD0301700) and the National Natural Science Foundation of China (No. 12574546).

 \widetext

 {S\arabic{figure}} {S\arabic{equation}} {\Roman{section}}